opensearch-project/project-website/_posts/2022-12-09-aws-sigv4-support-for-clients.md

 ### Creating a client connection in JavaScript

 The javascript client requires you to have `aws-sdk` installed.
-Depending on which version of the sdk you are currently using, initalize the client appropriately as given below:
+Depending on which version of the sdk you are using, initalize the client appropriately as shown in the following code segments:

 Using AWS V2 SDK